ropensci-archive/roweb2/content/blog/2020-08-18-dev-dittodb/index.md

   - databases
   - SQL
   - dittodb
-description: "A peak behind the scenes of making dittodb"
+description: "A peak behind the scenes of making dittodb, a package that makes testing database interactions quick, easy, and fun"
-# twitterImg: blog/2019/06/04/post-template/name-of-image.png
 ---

 This post describes a few different aspects behind the scenes of the development of [dittodb](https://dittodb.jonkeane.com) which [recently went through](https://github.com/ropensci/software-review/issues/366) the [rOpenSci peer review process](/software-review/) and was [released to CRAN on 24 July 2020](https://jonkeane.com/blog/introducing_dittodb/).